 - Arc Star - Timed sticky grenade.
 Enemies damaged by it are temporarily slowed down.

 - Syringe (common) - Restores 25% health.
 5 seconds to use.
 4 can be stacked in one inventory slot.
+Since Season 9, players start with two of these at the beginning of each match.

 - Shield Cell (common) - Restores 25% shields.
 3 seconds to use.
 4 can be stacked in one inventory slot.
+Since Season 9, players start with two of these at the beginning of each match.

 - Medkit (rare) - Restores all health.
 8 seconds to use.
 2 can be stacked in one inventory slot.